artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 >
 > "But does that mean that there is no certainty, that accurate knowledge is and must forever remain unattainable?
 >
 > "Not so.
 The skeptic lies, and here and now I throw his falsehood into his leering face.
 The truth can be won, provided one knows where to seek it and how to move toward it.
-For there is another method, independent of the sense---the technique of the founders of great philosophical systems of all times, the approach outlined in the \emph{Organon} of Aristotle---the deductive process whereby one moves from lucid simple first premises through syllogisms to conclusions, more complicated but equally unequivocal and undeniable.
+For there is another method, independent of the sense---the technique of the founders of great philosophical systems of all times, the approach outlined in the *Organon* of Aristotle---the deductive process whereby one moves from lucid simple first premises through syllogisms to conclusions, more complicated but equally unequivocal and undeniable.
 >
 > "See," he urged, "how generous nature has been with us, equipping our minds from birth with sure truths for which we need not labor and which no sane person ever challenges.
 Will the boldest skeptic deny that two and two equal four, no more, no less; that the whole is the sum of its parts; that equals, added to equals, yield equals; that every effect must have a cause; that A cannot be B and its opposite at the same time, that ...?
 But why belabor so obvious a point  Each of you can list dozens, hundreds, perhaps thousands of principles of like character.
 >